gardener/landscaper-service/docs/architecture/architecture-and-security.md

-To create such a namespace the user must create a *[namespaceRegistration](../../pkg/apis/core/v1alpha1/types_namespaceregistration.go)* object in the namespace ls-user with the same name of the namespace.
-The following manifest would create a customer namespace *cu-test*:
+To create such a namespace the user must create a *[namespaceRegistration](../../pkg/apis/core/v1alpha1/types_namespaceregistration.go)* object in the namespace ls-user with the same name as the namespace.
+The following manifest for example would create a customer namespace *cu-test*:

 ```yaml
 apiVersion: landscaper-service.gardener.cloud/v1alpha1